CMS-ECAL-Trigger-Group/ETTAnalyzer/ETTAnalyzer/weights/README.md

 ## Creating a TPGOddWeightIdMap SQLite file (weight values to be used by stips)

 To create a map from weight ID to encoded weight values, one should input a text file with one row per weight group into `updateTPGOddWeightIdMap.py`, which should output an SQLite file.
-An example usage would be using the text file `input/MinDelta_2p5_OddWeights.txt`:
+An example usage would be using the text file `input/MinDelta_2p5Prime_OddWeights.txt`, takes weight values from the encoding step above:

 ```
 cd ETTAnalyzer/ETTAnalyzer/weights